 Christine’s 1958 Plymouth (Stephen King)

 Ranking in at number 4, Stephen King’s Christine was a notable horror movie of the ’80s.
 The same director who brought about the horrors of Michael Myers also introduced the 1958 Plymouth as a new villain in our nightmares.
-We don’t know what part is the scariest, the fact it’s a killer car or that a large number of these already-rare automobiles were demolished in the process of filming.
+We don’t know what part is the scariest, the fact it’s a killer car, or that a large number of these already-rare automobiles were demolished in the process of filming.
 While it may be regarded as a killer, there is no doubt this infamous car went down in history.

 Ferris Bueller’s Day Off’s Ferrari 250 GT California (Matthew Broderick)

 Winding down to number 3, we completely understand why Cameron’s Dad loves his Ferrari 250 GT California “more than life itself.”
 Its debut is paired perfectly with the soundtrack, the “oh yeah” is right.
-Cameron’s heartbreaking rant about his father, accompanied by the crash of this beauty is sure to spring tears to your eyes; we’re just not sure which one upsets us more.
+Cameron’s heartbreaking rant about his father, accompanied by the crash of this beauty is sure to bring tears to your eyes; we’re just not sure which one upsets us more.
 The 1961 model was auctioned off last summer for the low price of $15.2 million; it’s a good thing Ferris didn’t have to pay for any of the damages.

 National Lampoon’s Vacation’s Ford LTD Country Squire (Chevy Chase)